By Paul Martin

 For nearly two years, I’ve spoken with hundreds about this crisis, from bereaved family members to advocates like me.
 Some focus on supply, others on demand.
 What strikes me is a group that, often with passion, declares that we shouldn’t worry about supply.
 That it’s “futile.”
 Nothing we can do.
 Instead, we must focus on education, treatment, and harm reduction—that “as long as there is demand, there will always be supply.”

 I always then ask these people whether it’s futile to fight the supply of trafficked minors, because of the demand for sex.
-Or if we should stop pursuing white-collar criminals because of demand for riches.
-Should we throw in the towel on thwarting terrorism, because bad guys will always be out there?

 The fentanyl-death outbreak of 2006 ceased with the closure of Distribuidora Talios.
 When supply halted, deaths fell.
 By 2007, the worst US fentanyl crisis up to that point ended.
 It was an example of supply reduction as the best harm reduction.

-Because, yes we must fund treatment of substance use disorder.
-Yes, we must provide harm reduction.
-And, yes we should crush stigma.
 And…yes, we must work to stop bad actors in China and Mexico, as well as dealers, from peddling poison.